 I first drew a template using a piece of paper.
 To make the template, I simply traced around the bottom of the cake pan to get my circle.
 Then I cut out the circle and cut it into the appropriate sizes to make the butterfly wings.

 I then laid these paper pieces on the cake so that I would know exactly where to cut.
 This made it easy for me to cut both cakes into the exact same size pieces.

 Take cake pieces and arrange the 1st layer of the cake as shown above to form a butterfly.

 Frost the top of the 1st cake layer and also lightly frost the sides (you’ll finish frosting the sides later), then place the second layer of cake on top of the first layer.

 Let your imagination run wild and come up with your own butterfly design.
 Or if you want, you can simply copy what I did.

 Here’s what I used:

 - M&M’s and Tic-Tac’s (for the round and small oval spots)

 - Starburst, flattened with a rolling pin (for the large red oval spots and the small blue square spots)

-* Lining your pans with parchment paper makes the cake easier to remove.
-Also, I like to wrap my cakes in plastic wrap and then freeze for several hours before frosting them.
-This makes them easier to frost because there are less crumbs due to the cake being frozen.
+- I also like to wrap my cakes in plastic wrap and then freeze them for several hours before frosting them.
+This makes it easier to frost because there are fewer crumbs due to the cake being frozen.